davewhiteland/compsci-superbasics/collections/_text-files/editors.md

 doing is editing the text: that is, shuffling the characters around.

 Text editors typically use a monospace font: that means every printable character occupies the same width.
-The text file is effectively displayed on a grid.
+The text file is therefore displayed on a grid.

 This is important because it means you can identify the position of a character